Logoi-Linguistics/Logoi-Linguistics/README.md

 This-is-translated-to-Lisp. ; This is editorial. % This is editorial.

+(This is an experimental short-form macro syntax.
+Contemplate with caution!)

 ;
-; "Hello, World!", Implemented:
+; "Hello, World!", Defined:
 ;
-; hello/String is a Function that takes a String.
-;

-; Abridged Definition
+; Abridged

 Name/Value
     hello/String